 The Gartner Security & Risk Management Summit in June highlighted the leading security technologies and the impact they will have on IT organizations going forward.
 Security has become a critical element of the IT organization digital business initiatives and the technologies list presented by the analysts suggests key areas of focus for IT organizations in 2017.

 The threat level to the enterprise continues to be high this year and new technologies need to address threats related to cloud services and big data, mobile, containerized environments in rapid release DevOps environments.
 While container security or cloud workflow protection are fairly anticipated to be in the spotlight due to the level of attention the underlying technologies get, one less expected very specialized technology featured in the 2017 top list is OSS Security Scanning or Software Composition Analysis.
-OSS scanning has been around for a while, however, keeps evolving in breadth and scope with the massive expansion of open source software adoption.
-What traditionally common during IP acquisition scenarios primarily during M&A transactions where it has become a standard requirement, OSS scanning is also seeing a move the mainstream enterprise application space.
+OSS scanning has been around for a while, however, it keeps evolving in breadth and scope with the massive expansion of open source software adoption.
+While common during IP acquisition scenarios and a standard requirement during M&A transactions, OSS scanning is also seeing a move towards the mainstream enterprise application space.

 Software composition analysis solutions provide the OSS audits by investigating the source code and files comprising the application to provide the IT organization with the complete inventory of commercial, proprietary, and open source components used in the application.
 While knowing how an application is built is important for proper maintenance and management, the reason most companies initially conduct their OSS audits is mitigating the risk of hidden security vulnerabilities in their applications or avoid the IP rights and use model challenges resulting from complex OSS licensing obligations.